Want to get started feeding your dog raw food? Download your 10 easy raw dog food recipes HERE.

 I had zero concerns this time around.
 Zero.

 I’ve learned a lot, so I thought I’d share the basics on some minor changes you might notice when switching your dog to a raw diet.

-Balanced Blends is a sponsor of That Mutt.
+This post is sponsored by Balanced Blends.
 The company makes complete and balanced raw diets for dogs and cats.

 Switching your dog to a raw diet – what to expect

 Nothing!
 Sorry to break it to you, but chances are good you won’t notice any dramatic differences.

 I remember pretty much hovering over Ace as he ate his first couple of raw meals and then watching him pretty close afterwards.
 I was worried he would get sick from the raw meat.
 He didn’t.

 With Ace, I mixed his commercial raw dog food with his dry food for about a week for a slow transition.
 This is what most raw dog food brands, including Balanced Blends, will recommend.